Showing posts with label forests. Show all posts

 There is an old English proverb that states, 'the eyes are the window to the soul.'
 This saying stems from a passage in the Bible, Matthew 6:22-23.
 According to Scientists, patterns in the iris can give an indication of whether we are warm and trusting or neurotic and impulsive.
 I'm fascinated by the deep and inscrutable eyes of reptiles.
 There seems to be an ancient but impenetrable wisdom emanating from those dark pools of life.
 This image was painted on canvas using acrylic paint,inks and bitumen.

 A highly regarded local environmentalist used to hold an annual fundraiser to help protect Tasmania's ancient forests from industrial logging.
 In Tasmania, large areas of forests are clear-felled, bulldozed and burnt- the trees being wood-chipped and sent to Japan to be made into paper.
 In recent times some of the high conservation forests were given World Heritage status and protected as part of a momentous agreement between the logging industry and environmentalists.
-The Gutwein, Liberal, government, however, continues to clear and burn high conservation value forests -including habitat for the critically endangered Swift Parrot.
+The current Liberal, government, however, continues to clear and burn high conservation value forests -including habitat for the critically endangered Swift Parrot.

 Manly Beach, community members gathered to protest against weakening marine sanctuary protection.

-"Echidna Speaks" is a small 'Waste to Art' sculpture which was a finalist in the 2016 Northern Beaches Art Prize.
+"Echidna Speaks" is a small 'Waste to Art' sculpture which was a finalist in the Northern Beaches Art Prize.
 Made from salvaged, scavanged and discarded materials, it highlighted the threat to wildlife from the proposed Manly Vale School expansion.
 Rather than adopt the original concept design Dept of Education Planners wish to situate new premises on top of the school's outdoor education area.
 Fire regulations mean that habitat for 6 threatened species would have to be cleared for a huge fire break if this design proceeded.
 The sad scenario eventuated and several hectares of high quality remnant bushland was bulldozed and Manly Creek degraded by consequent siltation.

 This is a photograph (using a macro lens) of some tiny mould spores on a gardening glove.
-It was one of five works chosen for display in the 'Four Elements Earth' exhibition in Nov 2016 (Northen Beaches Creative Space).
+It was one of five works chosen for display in the 'Four Elements Earth' exhibition (Northen Beaches Creative Space).
 The message here is that we tend to ignore the fragile beauty all around us whilst only valuing distant views.
 If people can really appreciate the small miracles in their surroundings..maybe they'll be more protective of nature??

 Another semi abstract image with an environmental message.
 This time the viewer has to piece together their own sentance from ellusive words scattered amidst the disembodied eyes.
 The gist is that the natural wealth of the world is being spruiked and sold off to "customers".